- Download our Moving to Brussels Guide (PDF)

 Certain communes are more desirable than others.
-Choosing a particular location depends on where a person will work, study, and whether they have a family.
+Choosing a particular location depends on where a person will work or study and whether they have a family.
 There is really something for everyone in each of the 19 distinct communities in Brussels.

 Popular expat areas in Brussels

 Etterbeek incorporates the European district and the Jubelpark complex.
 This commune also includes the shopping districts of La Chasse, Tongerenstraat, Chez Antoine and Jourdanplein.

 The Avenue de Tervueren is one of the main arteries in and out of Brussels and dissects the commune.
-Surrounding streets hide beautiful homes and commercial centres where shops, restaurants, hairdressers and a popular weekly market are frequented by families and young people alike.
+Surrounding streets hide beautiful homes and commercial centres where families and young people alike can frequent shops, restaurants, hairdressers and a popular weekly market.
 The metro and tram also stop here, making it easily accessible to the rest of the city.